Menu

 What I experienced in the five days there was only a fraction of what you can indulge in at the Amsterdam Dance Event.
 The choice of things to do in the context of music is almost overwhelming.
 Apart from the tech labs, where you can spend hours trying out the most common equipment, and the presentations of new and sometimes curious devices, the panels are probably one of the most interesting parts.
 These panels can also include cooking with some DJs.

 One of the parties I was most interested in was Hospitality at Paradiso.
 A truly unique club, unlike any other in Germany.
-Compared to the often-mentioned Berghain, which is probably only so cool because the door is so hard, Paradiso is absolutely commercial, aimed at getting as many people in as possible.
-But then (unusually for me as a German) they quickly supply them with alcohol and offer a great atmosphere on three floors.
+Compared to the often-mentioned Berghain, which is perhaps only considered so great because the door policy is so tough, Paradiso is absolutely commercial, aimed at getting as many people in as possible.
+But then – unusually for me as a German – they get the drinks flowing quickly and offer a splendid atmosphere across three floors.
 I was there twice at that time and both times the place was on fire, so much so that I would spontaneously drive to Amsterdam just to spend an evening there.
-Especially as the programme there is excellent!
+Especially as the programme there is consistently excellent!

 amsterdam-dance-event.nl/en/